Financial Aid & Scholarships

 ETSU Study Abroad Scholarships

-***Please note that if awarded the scholarship, the money will be added to the student's ETSU account.
-However, because of federal regulations, the money will not be disbursed until a few days before the study abroad program starts.
-Students should plan to pay for program fees up front (especially in the summer) and use the scholarship as a reimbursement.***
+Scholarship Money Distribution: Please note that if awarded the scholarship, the money will be added to the student's ETSU account.
+Because of federal regulations, the money be disbursed a few days before the study abroad course's start date.
+Students should plan to pay for program fees up front (especially in the summer) and use the scholarship as a reimbursement.

 The Bridge Loan Application is available for those students who have been awarded the International Education Scholarship.
 The loan is for the amount of airfare or the amount of award, whichever is the lowest.
 Loans are awarded on a first-come, first-serve basis and subject to availability of funds.
 The primary purpose of the loan is to provide students with their award money in advanced so they can purchase airfare to their study abroad location.